Tags

 I remember that I loved being pregnant.
 Most women would say (at that time) they hated it and couldn’t wait for their baby to be born, but I loved every second of it.
 I actually dreaded giving birth.
 Not for the “normal” reasons – the pain, the discomfort, etc. – but because I loved having that little baby in my belly where I could protect it.

 At the time my first daughter was born, ultrasounds were not normally done, so I found out when she was born that I had a beautiful little baby girl.
 I was so happy!
 I wanted to shout from the rooftop (or the delivery room) that I had a little baby girl!
 My heart felt like it was going to burst.
 I couldn’t wait to hold her and love her and kiss her.
-My excitement was short lived.
+My excitement, though, was short lived.

 Fathers were not yet allowed in the delivery room so my ex-husband didn’t know that he was the father of a little girl.
 The first “official” dad was allowed a few months later.
 Because we knew several doctors, one of which who came to visit me in the delivery room shortly after the delivery, my ex-husband was allowed in after my daughter was born.
 The doctor had not told him the sex of the baby so he came in all excited and smiling.
 He had his camera ready to take pictures of the baby.